mgoplerud/gKRLS/cran-comments.md

 Old maintainer(s):
   Max Goplerud <mgoplerud@pitt.edu>

 This is because I have changed institutions.
-I will send an email from my old email (@pitt.edu) about this to XX as per CRAN policy.
+I will send an email from my old email (@pitt.edu) about this to CRAN as per the stated policy.

 ## Downstream dependencies